Edinburgh in 4 Days: everything you need to know

 The Cairngorms National Park is full of trails, mountains, rivers and lochs.
 It's a stunning backdrop for a hike, and even if you don't get to see it all in one day, it's well worth a look.

 Here you'll find five of the highest mountains in the UK, and a wealth of wildlife.
 It is a natural beauty perfect for walking.
-Although the weather changes throughout the year, it is generally freezing cold.
+Be aware that although the weather changes throughout the year, in general it is freezing cold.
 Wear warm clothes and remember to bring comfortable walking shoes.

 Third stop: Pitlochry

 Pitlochry is a small Victorian village at the beginning of the Highlands.
-It has fantastic scenery, the Tummel River, forests, castles and some distilleries that are worth a visit.
+It has fantastic scenery, the Tummel River, forests, castles and the occasional distillery that is worth a visit.

-- Where: The tours usually start from a central point of the city of Edinburgh and last all day.
+- Where: Tours usually start from a central location in the city of Edinburgh and last all day.
 The tour that includes these three stops lasts about 12 hours.

-So much for my suggestions for a very special trip: four intense days to get the most out of a magical city.
+Another option is to book an excursion to the Highland lochs and castles or an Outlander tour from Edinburgh, whether you are a fan of the series or not, you will love it.
+So much for my suggestions for a very special trip: four intense days to make the most of a magical city.
 I hope you enjoy it to the fullest and say hello to Nessie for me!